-TMDL Consistency: The County's Stormwater Management Ordinance requires the property owner to provide for the maintenance and repair of their stormwater structures and stormwater management facilities.
+TMDL Consistency: The County's Erosion and Stormwater Management Ordinance requires the property owner to provide for the maintenance and repair of their stormwater structures and stormwater management facilities.
 This helps to ensure that such structures and facilities operate properly, which in turn helps to minimize sediment and bacteria in stormwater runoff from such facilities.
 (SED & EC)

-Evaluation and Modification: The County's Stormwater Management Ordinance is an effective means to achieve compliance.
+Evaluation and Modification: The County's Erosion and Stormwater Management Ordinance is an effective means to achieve compliance.
 The ordinance provides the necessary enforcement options to ensure that property owners provide for the maintenance and repair of their stormwater structures and stormwater management facilities.
-Modifications are planned for this BMP, as described above, per Roanoke County BMP 5-1.
+Modifications are not currently planned for this BMP.

 BMP 5-2.
-Post-Construction Inspections for Existing Stormwater Management Facilities
+Inspections for Post-Construction Stormwater Management Facilities

 Goal: The goal of this BMP is to develop and implement written inspection and maintenance procedures to provide for the long-term operation and maintenance requirements of post-construction stormwater management facilities.

 Inspections will be conducted as follows:

 - Town-owned and County-owned SWM facilities will be annually inspected. - When it is determined that maintenance is required during inspections of Town-owned, County-owned facilities, the Town's Public Works Department will conduct the maintenance in accordance with its written procedures. - The County will inspect all privately-owned SWM facilities that discharge into the MS4 once every 5 years.
-In addition, the County will: - Require the owner to develop and record a maintenance agreement, including an inspection schedule to the extent allowable under state or local law or other legal mechanism; - Utilize its legal authority for enforcement of the maintenance responsibilities if maintenance is neglected by the owner; and - Will implement a progressive compliance and enforcement strategy, which is included in the Program Plan.
+In addition, the County will: - Assure adequate long-term operation and maintenance by the owner of the stormwater management facility by requiring the owner to develop and record a maintenance agreement, including an inspection schedule to the extent allowable under state or local law or other legal mechanism. - Utilize its legal authority for enforcement of the maintenance responsibilities if maintenance is neglected by the owner. - Implement a progressive compliance and enforcement strategy, which is included in this MS4 Program Plan. - The County may utilize the inspection reports provided by the owner of a stormwater management facility as part of its inspection and enforcement program.